 The Foodlink Career Fellowship is a one-of-a-kind culinary training program that creates a pathway to prosperity for individuals with barriers to sustainable employment.
 Fellows accepted into the program go through an intensive, yearlong curriculum that includes both classroom and hands-on training within Foodlink’s state-of-the-art commercial kitchen, and will graduate into middle-skills careers in the regional food industry.

-The Lexington Avenue Community Farm is a 1.33-acre urban agriculture campus located between the Edgerton and Lyell-Otis neighborhoods of northwest Rochester.
+The Foodlink Community Farm is a 1.33-acre urban agriculture campus located between the Edgerton and Lyell-Otis neighborhoods of northwest Rochester.
 The farm consists of a large community garden for many resettled refugees, a commercial growing operation, and public pocket park and play area.

 Foodlink is a trusted community resource for nutrition education, which includes workshops and educational opportunities designed to be accessible and engaging.
 Participants are empowered with the tools and knowledge to make healthy choices and useful for participants seeking to make healthier choices and improve their culinary skills.